ollywaldron23/drag-predictor/README.md

 ![Drag Predictor App](frontend/src/assets/Drag-Predictor-App.png)

-Overview:
+Overview -

-A React frontend with a Python backend implementing machine learning to predict drag coefficients for 2D shapes based on shape type and aspect ratio.
+This app was built as a hands-on project to explore how machine learning can be applied to predicting physical properties — specifically, drag coefficients for 2D shapes.
+It combines:

-Frontend:
+A React frontend with SVG-based shape rendering
+A Python backend using scikit-learn to train and serve the model Dynamic shape generation with tunable aspect ratios (e.g. ellipses, rectangles) A lightweight ML workflow to simulate real-world predictive modeling

+The goal was to demonstrate:

+Full-stack integration between a modern frontend and a Python ML backend Interactive visual representation of abstract physics concepts Practical use of Python for fast scientific prototyping and inference

+Frontend -

+Built with React
-React app with a shape carousel and aspect ratio slider Sends inputs to backend via HTTP POST, displays predicted drag
+Shape carousel with real-time aspect ratio adjustment Sends inputs to backend via HTTP POST and displays predicted drag coefficient

-Backend:
+Backend -

-Python API running a trained ML model for drag coefficient prediction Receives JSON data, returns predicted drag values
+Python API using a trained ML model (scikit-learn) Accepts JSON inputs and returns predicted drag values Simulates basic physics-informed ML inference

-Additional Info:
+Additional Notes -

-Aspect ratio is a unitless numeric parameter influencing shape geometry Demonstrates full-stack integration of React UI with Python ML backend for scientific modeling For evaluation purposes only; not production-ready
+Aspect ratio is a unitless parameter that defines shape geometry Demonstrates end-to-end flow: UI → model → prediction Built for demonstration and learning purposes — not intended for production use